Gabo-araya/sgsi_ext/Readme.md

 The included footer template can be found in `base/templates/includes/footer.pug`

+### API Client
+The mid-year release of D3PT now includes an API client app to standardize the development of external integrations.
+To ease the implementation of integration services, a sample integration is implemented in the `dummy_app` directory.

+For additional documentation, see the `api_client/README.md` file.

 ### Development container configuration
 #### User and Group IDs
 Development containers created by `quickstart.sh` automatically use the host